-False Peyote (Ariocarpus fissuratus) is a small cactus that grows only a few centimeters in height and about 4-6 inches in diameter.
+Ariocarpus fissuratus, commonly known as False Peyote, is a small cactus that grows only a few centimeters in height and up to 8 inches (20 cm) in diameter.
 Its nodes end in pointed triangles, giving the cactus a star-like appearance.
 The flowers are pink-violet in color.
 These little cacti are often mistaken for rocks in the stony desert in which they grow and are therefore difficult to find.
-Ariocarpus fissuratus is found only in New Mexico, northern Mexico and southwest Texas.
+They are found only in New Mexico, northern Mexico and southwest Texas.

 Ariocarpus fissuratus, and the related Ariocarpus retusus may have been used to treat malaria by some peoples in Mexico.
 The related Ariocarpus kotschoubeyanus is used as an external medicine to treat wounds.
 Certain reports of the consumption of Ariocarpus fissuratus also mention that it has strong narcotic pain-killing properties.

 - Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Subscribe to Receive News and Updates from World of Succulents: